-The latest addition to my skincare treatment line is these two lovely products from Argo Naturals: pure Thanaka Powder and Pearl Powder.
-Anyone who knows me would confirm that I mostly choose ready-to-use skincare products, but because these two goodies were something I’ve never tried before, it was very exciting to find out what I could do with them and what results I’d be able to achieve.
+The latest addition to my skincare treatments is these two products: pure Thanaka Powder and Pearl Powder.
+Anyone who knows me would confirm that I prefer ready-to-use skincare products, but because these two goodies were something I’ve never tried before, I was excited to see what results I’d be able to achieve.

-Because I’m obsessed with travel shows, I have heard about thanaka before.
+Because I’m obsessed with travel shows, I have heard about thanaka powder before.
 I knew this was what Burmese women from villages in Myanmar used to mark their faces with.
 I believe it was used for beauty (like makeup nowadays), but also played a practical role as a sun cream.
-Though, I couldn’t find any information, if thanaka powder has actual SPF.
-Other than that, thanaka powder has strong anti-bacterial and anti-inflammatory benefits, which help to fight acne.
+Though I couldn’t find any information if this powder has actual SPF.
+Other than that, thanaka powder has powerful anti-bacterial and anti-inflammatory benefits and is particularly useful in fighting acne.

 Not only pearl powder sounds fancy, but it’s probably one of the most expensive powders I’ve ever used.
 Made out of carefully ground freshwater pearls, this white powder has an impressive list of benefits for skin and beauty:

-There are two things that I would like to say about this powder: one of them is good and one of them is bad.
-Starting with the bad, I literally have to not breath when using this mask.
+There are two things that I would like to say about this powder: one of them is good, and one of them is bad.
+Starting with the bad, I literally have not to breath when using this mask.
 I can’t really explain the scent, but it’s like a mix of wet clay and fish.
-Good news is that the results are totally worth the effort.
-I think, oily, problematic skin would love this pearl powder, because it leaves the skin tight, clean and so soft that I can’t stop touching my face after using it.
+Good news is that the results are entirely worth the effort.
+I think the oily and problematic skin would enjoy this pearl powder because it leaves the skin tight, clean, and so soft that I can’t stop touching my face after using it.

 Have you tried thanaka powder or pearl powder?